ImageMagick/Usage-Markdown/color_mods/index.md

 Values generally range from 10 for a blinding bright image, to .2 for very dark image.
 As mentioned a value of `1.0` will make no 'gamma' changes to the image.
-However the special value of '`2.0`' (see above) can be used to get the square root of the images normalized color.
+However, the special value of '`2.0`' (see above) can be used to get the square root of the image's normalized color.

-Both versions of the "`-level`" operate handles 'gamma' in the same way.
+Both versions of the "`-level`" operator handle 'gamma' in the same way.
 This means you can combine the level adjustment of the 'black' and 'white' ends with a non-linear 'gamma' adjustment.
-You can also only adjust a single channel of an image.
+You can also alter just a single channel of an image.
-For example, here we give an image a subtle tint at the black end of just the blue channel, while using gamma to preserve the mid-tone color levels of the image.
+For example, here we give an image a subtle tint at the dark end of just the blue channel, while using gamma to preserve the mid-tone color levels of the image.

 ~~~
 convert  test.png  -channel B +level 25%,100%,.6 test_blue_tint.png